-Several killed in Israeli attack on ambulance convoy: Gaza health ministry
+Israeli air strike on ambulance kills 15, injures 60, Gaza officials say

-Palestinian health ministry says several killed and dozens of others wounded in an Israeli attack on ambulance convoy.
+Palestinian officials say vehicle was transporting critical patients from the Al-Shifa Hospital to Rafah border crossing.

-Several people have been killed and dozens of others wounded in an Israeli attack on an ambulance convoy near the al-Shifa hospital in the besieged Gaza Strip, according to the Palestinian health ministry.
+An Israeli air strike on an ambulance convoy near the al-Shifa Hospital in the besieged Gaza Strip has killed 15 people and injured 60 others, the health ministry in the Hamas-governed enclave has said.

-The health ministry said “several citizens were killed and dozens wounded in an Israeli strike at the entrance to al-Shifa hospital” in Gaza City on Friday.
+A convoy of ambulances was transporting critically wounded patients from the Al-Shifa Hospital to the Rafah border crossing with Egypt when it was targeted in an Israeli attack, said Ashraf al-Qudra, a spokesman for the Health Ministry in Gaza, on Friday.

 Keep readinglist of 3 items